What to Buy and What Not to Buy in January

 Have you spent too much on Christmas presents?
 Are holiday gift cards burning a hole in your pocket?
 Either way, frugal shoppers will find plenty of bargains in January, although some things should be put on the "wait" list.

-Christmas/Holiday Items and Winter Apparel.Starting the day after Christmas, prices on holiday items take a dive and continue to fall throughout January.
-By now you should be seeing prices at least as low as half off, but the selection is dwindling fast.
-Still, if you're deciding what to buy in January, consider stocking up on wrapping paper, ornaments, cards, and the like to stash away for next year.
+Buy: Christmas/Holiday Items.Prices on holiday-themed goods take a dive immediately after Christmas and continue to fall throughout January.
+By early in the month, prices should be at least half off, albeit on a dwindling selection.
+Still, it's worth stocking up on holiday wrapping paper, ornaments, cards, and the like to stash away for next year.

-Ditto for winter apparel prices, which reach even deeper discounts than those in after-Christmas sales on holiday items.
-According to retailers' calendars, spring is right around the corner and they need the shelf space.
-January is a good month to find a good selection, good sales, and decent stackable coupons.
-February and March will see even better deals on winter clothing, but choices will be dwindling.
+Buy: Winter Apparel.Winter apparel prices are discounted even more in January than after-Christmas holiday items.
+According to retailers' calendars, spring is right around the corner and shelf space is in short supply.
+January is a good month to find a broad selection, good sales, and stackable coupons.
+February and March will see even better deals on winter clothing, but choices will be limited.

-Linens.January is historically the best time to buy linens and towels given the "white sales" that spring up all over.
-That said, in recent years June has actually surpassed January in linen and towel sales.
-Still, these are practical items to buy in January if you don't want to wait another few months.
+Buy: Linens.January "white sales" are historically the best opportunity to buy linens and towels.
+That said, June has actually surpassed January for linen and towel sales in recent years.
+Still, these are practical items to buy now if you don't want to wait another few months.

-Furniture.January is one of the best times of year to buy furniture, second only to November.
+Buy: Furniture.January is one of the best times of year to buy furniture, second only to November.
 Why?
-Because new models are released in February, meaning retailers start discounting old inventory the month before.
-Need a new sofa or dining set?
-Plan to buy one in January.
+Because new models are released in February, which motivates retailers to start discounting old inventory the month prior.
+Consumers in need of a new sofa or dining set should plan to buy one in January.

-Toys.While most toys won't see deep discounts this month, some will, particularly those that are based on a new movie.
-For example, the Frozen characters and associated toys that crowded the shelves this holiday season will likely hit the sales rack this month as retailers rush to clear out merchandise before the film's popularity wanes.
+Buy: Toys.While most toys are not deeply discounted in January, some are, particularly those based on new movies.
+For example, Star Wars toys that crowded the shelves during the holiday season will likely go on sale in January as retailers rush to clear out merchandise before the film's popularity wanes.